 While watching one of his post-race replays, the announcer noticed something interesting about Bolt.
-At about the 60 meter mark when other sprinters finally have their stride going, they slow down.
+At about the 60-meter mark when the other sprinters finally have their stride going, they slow down.
 On the other hand, Bolt maintains the same speed he did out the gate.
-He doesn’t go any faster, or any slower.
-He’s consistent with the same speed throughout the entire 100m.
+He doesn’t go any faster or any slower.
+He’s remains consistent with the same speed throughout the entire 100 meters.

 In life, the race is seldom about who’s fastest, but rather who shows up time and time again.
 Consistency is something many of us lack, even when we know it’s good for us.
 There is no true and tried way to be consistent except to hold yourself accountable because when the race is on, it’s on you, and you only.